Abdullah0123/Docker/What is docker.md

 consistently across different environments by bundling the app code and all its dependencies (e.g., Node.js, MongoDB, etc.) into a container.
 This is especially useful for large teams, as it eliminates the "works on my machine" problem and ensures a consistent development and deployment experience.

+# What are containers?

+Container in docker is a single unit which contains app code, dependencies, config files, tools and everything that are required to run an application.
+They are fast, light weight and portable.
+They are isolated, means changing in one container will not change the other container.

+# What are images?

+Image in docker is blue print (read-only) of the container.
+It conatains all the information about the app like os, app code, settings and config files.
+Images are hosted in docker hub.
+They contain the instructions to create a container.
+They are also immuteable.